 Everyone’s body is different, and you might try a few different brands and types of birth control pills before you find your favourite.
 Talk to your doctor about your medical history, lifestyle and goals with the pill and they will be able to recommend and prescribe the best birth control for your needs.

 If you’re already on the pill, you can get your brand delivered for free anywhere in Australia.
 With Rosemary’s subscription pill service, you get an annual doctor consultation, the same low pharmacy prices and your favourite brand of birth control pill delivered straight to your door.
-Get a Rosemary membership today and never miss a pill again.
+Get a Rosemary annual care plan today and never miss a pill again.

 - Australian Family Physician (October 2002) - Oral contraceptives